CLINICAL MANAGEMENT OF SUSPECTED OR CONFIRMED COVID-19 DISEASE

 The guidelines are presented as modules in order to facilitate and expedite updating of individual sections in future.

 The National Department of Health is committed to providing regular updates for guidelines, as knowledge regarding strategies to address COVID-19 develop both globally and in South Africa.

-- Guidance on the use of rapid antigen tests
+- Guidance on the use of antigen self-tests

 Version 5 (Aug 2020)